simpleframeworks/jobsd/README.md

 The characteristics of a job is as follows:
 - Jobs are just funcs
 - Jobs must return an error
-- Jobs can have an number of params
+- Jobs can have a number of params
   - All job params must be serializable with [gob encoding](https://golang.org/pkg/encoding/gob/)
 - Across a cluster all jobs should be named the same and have the same implementation.
 - All jobs need to be registered before the instance `Up()` func is called